Skip to main content

 IT Compliance for Architecture and Engineering Firms

-Here is what IT compliance means for AEC firms and what your technology environment needs to address.
+The pressure has intensified.
+Federal cybersecurity requirements that were advisory when many firms last reviewed their IT posture are now contractual conditions of award.
+Here is what IT compliance means for AEC firms today and what your technology environment needs to address.

-Architecture and engineering firms are not subject to a single regulatory framework the way healthcare providers follow HIPAA or financial advisors follow SEC rules.
+Architecture and engineering firms are not governed by a single regulatory framework the way healthcare providers follow HIPAA or financial advisors follow SEC rules.
 Instead, AEC firms face a patchwork of obligations that vary by project type, client, and jurisdiction.

-Federal projects require compliance with standards set by the National Institute of Standards and Technology (NIST), including NIST 800-171 for handling Controlled Unclassified Information.
-If your firm works on Department of Defense contracts, the Cybersecurity Maturity Model Certification program adds another layer of requirements.
-State and local government projects often reference similar frameworks at a reduced scope, but still mandate specific data handling controls.
+Federal projects require compliance with standards set by the NIST Cybersecurity Framework, which was revised to version 2.0 in 2024 and added a dedicated Govern function covering roles, policy, and supply chain oversight.
+Contracts involving Controlled Unclassified Information point to NIST SP 800-171, updated to Revision 3 in May 2024, which restructured and retired some controls while tightening others.
+If your firm works on Department of Defense projects, the Cybersecurity Maturity Model Certification (CMMC) program adds verification requirements on top of those controls.
+State and local government projects often reference the same frameworks at a reduced scope but still mandate specific data handling controls.

-Private sector clients increasingly include cybersecurity requirements in their contracts as well.
-A Fortune 500 company hiring your firm to design a new headquarters will likely require evidence of data protection measures, cyber insurance, and incident response capabilities before sharing proprietary facility information.
+Private sector clients increasingly write cybersecurity requirements into their contracts as well.
+A Fortune 500 company hiring your firm to design a new headquarters will typically require evidence of data protection measures, cyber insurance, and incident response capabilities before sharing proprietary facility information.
+Cyber insurers apply their own checklist at renewal, and multi-factor authentication, tested backups, and endpoint detection are now standard conditions rather than discounts.

 The Data You Handle Is Higher Value Than You Realize